nuwuxian/morse/README.md

 - Our method is implemented in the file `our_match.py`

 ### Data
-- You could download the dataset from google drive https://drive.google.com/drive/folders/1A6WtBmxGUAZJVjHmF2Zl99wwXCCNHKwA (i.e., include both the synthetic dataset and real-world dataset) and put them in the `data` folder.
+- You could download the dataset from google drive https://drive.google.com/drive/folders/1A6WtBmxGUAZJVjHmF2Zl99wwXCCNHKwA (i.e., include both the synthetic dataset and real-world PE malware dataset) and put them in the `data` folder.
 ## Training
 - Code for training MORSE is in the following file: `run_ourmatch.py`.
 ```